vinceshere/post-install-ubuntu/README.md

 ```

 ## VSCode
 Will be installed with the following extensions:
 - Docker
 - Dotenv
 - Editorconfig
 - Eslint
 - Gitlens
 - Prettier
+- Terraform
+- TSLint
+- Sort Lines

 ## Terminal
 Will be installed using ZSH as shell and Antigen for plugins management (using OhMyZsh).
-Tilix was my choice as default terminal.
+Terminator was my choice as default terminal.
-- 2 files will be copied to your home folder: `.zshrc` and `.antigenrc`